 If I could ask one thing of you, it would be this: take a few minutes today to think about what you can do to appreciate, conserve, and restore God’s creation.
 Jot down a few changes in your daily actions you’d like to make, and put them somewhere you’ll see regularly.
 Show God your appreciation for the great gift of creation that has been given to all of us to steward.

 Emma Sleeth Davis, a graduate of Asbury University, is the author of It’s Easy Being Green: a Guide to Serving God and Saving the Planet.
-She is the Special Projects Coordinator at Blessed Earth, a Christian non-profit dedicated to faithful stewardship of all creation, and she runs her own editing and proofreading company (thirdpersonperspective.com).
+She is a writer and editor based in Kentucky and previous served as the Special Projects Coordinator at Blessed Earth, a Christian non-profit dedicated to faithful stewardship of all creation.
 She and her husband, Zachary, live in Lexington, KY.

 Christian Faith and Justice for God’s Creation

 How does your belief in God and your Christian faith ask you to behave in the world?
 Are there things that you believe you are called as a Christian to do in your daily life, even if they are hard?
 If loving God with all your heart, soul, and mind is something you try to do, how do you demonstrate that to others?

 As we look in Scripture and in Christian tradition, we realize that one part of loving others is knowing that we are part and parcel of the entire creation that God has made.
 From the beginning, humans have been connected to the other species and natural systems of this earth, and God calls it all “very good.”

 It is good, and a huge blessing, that we get to be part of this amazing, miraculous creation!
 Because we are grateful to God, we live responsively and faithfully through daily interactions with the world around us.
 In fact, we remember that God’s instruction in Genesis 2, after creating Adam, is that humans are given an awesome responsibility and relationship with God’s creation: humanity is called to “till and keep the earth.”